 Near Edom in Van Zandt County, Texas — The American South (West South Central)

 Location.
 32° 21.312′ N, 95° 40.828′ W. Marker is near Edom, Texas, in Van Zandt County.
-Marker is on Farm to Market Road 2339 half a mile west of Farm to Market Road 4712, on the right when traveling west.
+Marker is on Farm to Market Road 2339, half a mile west of Farm to Market Road 4712, on the right when traveling west.
 Touch for map.
-Marker is within Asbury Cemetery.
-Despite the fact that it is a graveside historical marker, it's been mounted on a post near the front of the cemetery, next to the Asbury Cemetery marker.
 Marker is in this post office area: Murchison TX 75778, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Asbury Cemetery (here, next to this marker); Site of C.W.
-Morris Cotton Gin (approx. 4˝ miles away); Tidmore Cemetery (approx. 5.3 miles away); Site Of Old Normandy (approx. 5.4 miles away); Brownsboro Norwegian Lutheran Cemetery Ben Wheeler Community (approx. 6.4 miles away); Alamo Institute (approx. 6.4 miles away); Morgan G. Sanders (approx. 6.4 miles away).
+Adren Anglin (here, next to this marker); Site of C.W.
+Morris Cotton Gin (approx. 4˝ miles away); Tidmore Cemetery (approx. 5.3 miles away); Site of Old Normandy (approx. 5.4 miles away); Brownsboro Norwegian Lutheran Cemetery (approx. 5.4 miles away); Ben Wheeler Community (approx. 6.4 miles away); Alamo Institute (approx. 6.4 miles away); Morgan G. Sanders (approx. 6.4 miles away).
 Touch for a list and map of all markers in Edom.

 Credits.
 This page was last revised on July 17, 2017.
-This page originally submitted on July 14, 2017, by QuesterMark of Fort Worth, Texas.
-This page has been viewed 92 times since then and 38 times this year.
+It was originally submitted on July 14, 2017, by QuesterMark of Fort Worth, Texas.
+This page has been viewed 244 times since then and 9 times this year.
 Photos: 1, 2. submitted on July 14, 2017, by QuesterMark of Fort Worth, Texas. • Bernard Fisher was the editor who published this page.